-While a 2% or 3% movement within a day in the stock market is of course significant, this type of drawdown would be expected two or three times per year and is not dramatic by historical standards.
+While a 2% or 3% movement within a day in the stock market is of course significant, this type of drawdown would be expected two or three times per year when the markets react to global events.

 Investor responses to market volatility often come under scrutiny, whether it’s an academic interest in the psychology of investing, or individuals curious about the decision-making of others when faced with stock market turbulence (should they stay or should they go?).

-Of those that do act, around 2% of investors alter their portfolio risk level, with more customers increasing their portfolio risk levels (1.1%) than decreasing them (0.9%).
-Only 0.2% of investors withdraw funds completely, although male investors are over four times more likely to withdraw their investments than female investors.
+Of those that do act, around 2.7% of investors alter their portfolio risk level, with 0.9% of clients increasing their portfolio risk levels and 1.5% decreasing them.
+Only 0.3% of investors withdraw funds completely.

 What do we learn about responses to market volatility?

 The key message is that Nutmeg investors (and likely investors in general) behave in line with their own investment goals.
-They have already set themselves investment goals; agreed the level of risk that they are willing to take to achieve those goals over a given time-frame; entered into an agreement with Nutmeg as their investment manager; and set up direct debits for regular contributions into their product.
+They have already set themselves investment goals and agreed the level of risk that they are willing to take to achieve those goals over a given timeframe.

-And when the ‘rubber hits the road’ and the going gets tough, the vast majority of Nutmeg customers do not deviate from their plans.
+And when turbulence hits and the going gets tough, the vast majority of Nutmeg clients do not deviate from their plans.
 They accept, like most long-term investors, that volatility is a part of investing and keep their eye on the long-term goals they have set.

-It looks like Nutmeggers are really committed to their investments and their goals.
-This is evidence that the ‘fear and loathing’ associated with equity market turbulence is largely driven by media hype, not by investor behaviour.
-Well done Nutmeggers!
+It is clear that our clients are really committed to their investments and their goals.
+This is evidence that the panic associated with equity market turbulence is largely driven by the negative headlines, not by investor behaviour.